Skip to content

 English

-Melbourne has a lively British expat community.
+Melbourne has a lively British migrant community.
 Migrants born in the UK make up the largest overseas-born population group in Melbourne, accounting for 4.3 per cent of Melbourne’s total population.

 • the year-round sporting calendar which includes a public holiday for a horse race